Batch Normalization

 Think about the Activation Functions.
 If the weights aren’t initialized properly, when once these values reach the activation nodes, they will be either very negative or very positive.
 If you have a tanh function, then the gradient is essentially 0 at those values, so during backpropagation, it essentially acts as a dead neuron.
 No training/learning can be done.

-The most common way to initialize is kaiming initialization.
+The most common way to initialize is Kaiming Initialization.
 However, as the layer gets deeper and deeper, it becomes hard to determine these values.

 Batch Normalization solves this by just applying normalization on the layers.
-However, you also want the activations to adapt, you don’t want it to be always perfectly gaussian.
+However, you also want the activations to adapt, you don’t want it to be always unit gaussian.
 It should be able to get scaled and shifted.
 So there are two extra parameters that are learned.

 So part2 of the notebook.